Achievable logoAchievable logo

 • Use the reverse power rule to find basic antiderivatives

-In a previous section, it was shown that derivatives and integrals are opposite processes - if F(x)=∫axf(t)dt, then F′(x)=f(x).
+In a previous section, you saw that derivatives and integrals are opposite processes.
+If

-Since integration can “undo” a derivative, then given a function f(x), we can look for an antiderivative - a function F(x) such that its derivative is f(x).
+Because integration can “undo” differentiation, when you’re given a function f(x) you can look for an antiderivative: a function F(x) whose derivative is f(x).

-This idea leads to the 2nd part of the Fundamental theorem of calculus, which gives a practical way to compute definite integrals using antiderivatives.
+That idea leads to Part 2 of the Fundamental Theorem of Calculus, which gives a practical way to compute definite integrals using antiderivatives.

 Fundamental Theorem of Calculus (FTC), Part 2